joan-verguizas/Retrieval-Augmented-Generation/README.md

 ## Data

-In this project, the dataset used can be downloaded from this [Kaggle repository](https://www.kaggle.com/datasets/talesgomes27/sherleck-books).
-It contains four main Sherlock Holmes novels and a collection of short stories across five additional books.
+In this project, the dataset used can be downloaded from this [Kaggle repository](https://www.kaggle.com/datasets/talesgomes27/sherleck-books) which contains the four main Sherlock Holmes novels and a collection of short stories across five additional books.
 For this project, the focus was placed on the following four novels:

 - *A Study in Scarlet*
 - *The Sign of Four*